hit-box/hitbox/README.md

     fn cache_key_prefix(&self) -> String { "Ping".to_owned() }
 }
 ```
-Next step is to instantiate [Cache] actor with selected backend:
+Next step is to instantiate [CacheActor] with selected backend:

 ```rust
 use actix::prelude::*;